32 Zel/Planet Shrooms

 32 Zel/Planet Shrooms is the debut double extended play by American rapper Denzel Curry.
 It was released on June 9, 2015 by C9 Records.
-The album features guest appearances from Mike Dece, Twelve'len, Big Rube, Nell, J.K. the Reaper, Leonardo Safari, and Fortebowie.
-The album was supported by the two singles: "Ultimate" and "Ice Age" featuring Mike Dece.
-The album also featured notable producers such as Ronny J and Nick León.
+The EP features guest appearances from Mike Dece, Twelve'len, Big Rube, Nell, J.K. the Reaper, Leonardo Safari, and Fortebowie.
+The album was supported by the two singles, "Ice Age" featuring Mike Dece and "Ultimate".
+The EP also featured notable producers such as Ronny J and Nick León.

-On October 14, 2016, 32 Zel/Planet Shrooms along with Nostalgic 64 was removed from iTunes and streaming services and was later replaced by Denzel's second studio album Imperial.
+On October 14, 2016, 32 Zel/Planet Shrooms along with Curry's previous debut album Nostalgic 64 was removed from iTunes and streaming services and was later replaced by Denzel's second studio album Imperial.
 He stated that they would return soon and be remastered, though as of April 2024, Nostalgic 64 and Planet Shrooms are still absent from iTunes and Spotify.
 On September 22, 2017, a remastered version of 32 Zel with re-recorded vocals was released to iTunes and streaming services, however the original version is still available on YouTube Music, but completely missing 32 Zel while still having the name 32 Zel/Planet Shrooms.
-Notable differences include a remix version of "Ultimate" (featuring Juicy J) and "Ice Age", which now lacks a Mike Dece feature, with whom Curry had a public falling out.
+Notable differences include a remix version of "Ultimate" featuring Juicy J and "Ice Age", which now lacks a Mike Dece feature, with whom Curry had a public falling out.